Annabdoan/it1901/beer_punishment/README.md

 *User story 3:*
 >The group wants to display a list with the group members and how many penalties each member has.

+<ins>Able to see:</ins> An overview of registered rules, An overview of members with belonging penalties
+<ins>Able to do:</ins> Register a new member, register a new rule, punish a member

 Read more about it here: [Release 2](./docs/release2/release2.md)